St. John Fisher College offers a generous program of scholarships designed to recognize and reward you for the special

 First Generation Scholarship

 The First Generation Scholarship provides financial and academic assistance to students with a high degree of motivation and academic potential whose parents did not graduate from college.
 Recipients receive yearly awards of one-half the total cost of tuition and room and board.

 Fisher has helped students meet the financial challenges of affording a quality education for more than 70 years.

 Flower City Award

 All out-of-state students, as well as students from Nassau and Suffolk counties, will automatically receive a Flower City Award of $5,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

 The Honors Program provides students with the opportunity to expand their thinking and personal limits through the study and exchange of ideas with other scholars.
 Honors students receive a $8,000 scholarship over four years ($2,000/year).

 Students with a parent or sibling who is currently enrolled full-time, or who is a graduate of the College, will automatically receive a Legacy Award of $1,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

 Service Scholars Program

 The Service Scholars Program recognizes high school seniors who demonstrate an ongoing interest in serving others through community service.
 Recipients receive yearly awards equaling one-half the total cost of tuition and room and board.

-Scholarship eligibility is based on high school grade point average, strength of curriculum, and SAT or ACT scores.
+Scholarship eligibility is based on high school grade point average, strength of curriculum, and SAT or ACT scores (if submitted).
 Eligible students are automatically notified by the Office of Admissions.
 Merit awards can not be combined with the Service Scholars and First Generation Scholarships.